ivan1993spb/snake-server/README.md

 ### Output messages

-Output messages - when server sends to client a data.
+Output messages - when server sends to the client a data.

 Output message structure: